 Skip to main content

 Flows are the visual blueprints that define exactly how your AI phone agent behaves, from the greeting, to data collection, to decisions, actions, and the final call outcome.
+They describe what the agent says, what it asks, what it stores, what APIs it calls, and how the conversation moves forward.

 Flows are made of several core elements: